bujojo16/obfuskey/README.md

 ![alt text](Documentation/obfuscation_example.png "Output file from obfuscation after tuning it up with hints")
 In the picture is an example of the output file you can get after adding hints regarding your passwords.

 The documentation here is short and meant for a quick read to get the basics of this program.
-For the long version, please refer to Obfuskey.md
+For the longer version including the maths behind it, please refer to Documentation/Obfuskey.md

 ## Table of content
 1. How to use